ICanBoogie/Prototype/README.md

 ### Defining prototypes methods using config fragments

-When using the [ICanBoogie][] framework, prototypes methods can be defined using the `hooks` config and the `prototypes` namespace:
+When using the [ICanBoogie][] framework, prototypes methods may be defined using the `hooks` config and the `prototypes` namespace:

 ```php